openjournals/joss/docs/editing.md

 - Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own papers.

 Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the command `@whedon add @username as reviewer`.
+Under the uncommon circumstance that a review must be started before all reviewers have been identified (e.g., if finding a second reviewer is taking a long time and the first reviewer wants to get started), an editor may elect to start the review and add the remaining reviewers later.
+To accomplish this, the editor will need to hand-edit the review checklist to create space for the reviewers added after the review issues is created.
 ```eval_rst
 .. note:: The ``assign`` command clobbers all reviewer assignments.
 If you want to add an additional reviewer use the ``add`` command.
 ```